hassanjkhan/FetchExercise/README.md

 # 1. Setup

 ### To set up run pod install on your terminal inside the FetchExercise folder and open FetchExercise.xcworkspace instead of FetchExercise.xcodeproj.
+Make sure to have at least cocoapod version (1.10.0)

 <a name="b"></a>